For details on information sessions about understanding your new benefits, click here!

 Q: How do I apply?

-A: There are several ways to apply: online application portal, by phone, local department of social services, make an appointment with an application assistant.
+A: There are several ways to apply: online application portal, by phone, local department of social services.

 Q: When does expanded Medicaid coverage start?